dwyl/product-roadmap/README.md

 ## _Why_ Are We Building An _App_?

 If there was an _existing_
-(Open Source Cross-platform Real-time Collabroative) system that allowed us to achieve _everything_ we have in mind for the dwyl App, we would _use_ it without hesitation.
+(Open Source Cross-platform Real-time Collaborative) system that allowed us to achieve _everything_ we have in mind for the dwyl App, we would _use_ it without hesitation.